 And more simply, kids (and adults alike) may crave the crunch because these foods tend to taste better.
 So I asked the parents who follow me which Crunchy foods their kids go crazy for and here’s what I heard:

 I’d love to know which crunchy foods your little one loves?
 Comment below!

 Picky eaters also tend to be limited eaters, so getting a nutrient punch with every bite is important.
 So I’ve also included a list of 40 crunchy foods (healthier alternatives) you can try at home.
 Because rotating foods is important to keep (or get) our kids out of the cycle of eating the same foods (and nutrients) every single day.
 Even the smallest change can help expand their variety.

-As a Certified Nutritionist & Picky Eating Expert I also help parents incorporate healthier alternatives, unless their child has VERY limited list of preferred foods.
+As a Certified Nutritionist & Picky Eating Expert, I also help parents incorporate healthier alternatives unless their child has a VERY limited list of preferred foods.
 Then eating comes first and nutrition comes second.

 40 Healthy Crunchy Foods

 |Kale Chips||Love this brand as well|

 |Snap Peas (organic)|